sykesjd/pretty-good-todo/README.md

 Like GoodTodo, at every midnight (local time), this application rolls over undone todos from past days into the current day.
 This action is also performed at application startup.

+## Importing from GoodTodo

+This repository contains a script to import your GoodTodo data into the PrettyGoodTodo todo database.
+To import your GoodTodo data, perform the following steps:

+1. After logging into GoodTodo, go to Preferences -> One-Time Email Export.
+2. Under "Send in which format?", select "Comma-separated data, in an attachment".
+3. Under "Select the range of todos to export", select "All of your todos - past, present, and future".
+4. Click "Send Export", then log into your email to find the resulting email.
+5. Download the CSV attachment in the email into this directory.
+6. Navigate to this directory in your command line and execute the command `node import.js <csvFileName>`, replacing `<csvFileName>` with the name of your CSV file.

+Upon completion of the import script, your todos should be viewable in PrettyGoodTodo.

 ## Contents

 - `pgt-server.js`: the main NodeJS server script - connects to the database and starts up the server and API
 - `startup.js`: module used by the NodeJS server containing startup operations
 - `database.js`: module used by the NodeJS application to interface with MongoDB
+- `import.js`: NodeJS script to import data from GoodTodo
 - `index.html`: the client-facing application page
 - `index.js`: the client-side script used by `index.html` to attach event listeners and initialize the page to show today's todos
 - `ajax.js`: client-side script through which the client application interfaces with the server's API